 The fair value option provides the Company the option to measure certain financial assets and financial liabilities at fair value with changes in fair value recognized in earnings in each period.
-The primary reason for electing the fair value option is to reflect current market conditions related to reverse repurchase agreements and repurchase agreements in earnings on a timely basis.
-CSG has elected to apply the fair value option to the Company's reverse repurchase agreements and repurchase agreements.
+The primary reason for electing the fair value option is to reflect current market conditions related to resale agreements and repurchase agreements in earnings on a timely basis.
+CSG has elected to apply the fair value option to the Company's resale agreements and repurchase agreements.